kraemer-lab/Ebola_DRC_2026/README.md

-# Bundibugyo Ebola virus outbreak, Democratic Republic of the Congo
+# Bundibugyo Ebola virus outbreak 2026
-Data for the 2026 Bundibugyo Ebolavirus (BDBV) outbreak in the DRC.
+Data for the 2026 Bundibugyo Ebolavirus (BDBV) outbreak.

 This is work done in support of the current response led by colleagues in the Democratic Republic of the Congo.